sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ### Beacon Analysis

 A dynamic donut chart that separates "Organic" traffic from "Beacons", which are special test signals sent out by researchers.
 It helps you understand how much of the activity you see is natural internet behavior versus intentional scientific measurement.
-There is more about this later!
+More on this below.

 {{< diagram >}}
 {{< image src="beacon-analysis.png" >}}